9. Internal control and risk management

 9.2.1 Board of Directors

-The company’s Board is responsible for organising internal control and risk management, and it approves the principles of internal control and risk management on an annual basis.
+The company’s Board of Directors is responsible for organising internal control and risk management, and it approves the principles of internal control and risk management every two years or more often, if required.
 The Board defines the company’s strategic risks and related management procedures as part of the company’s strategy and action plan, and monitors their implementation.
 The Board decides on the operating model for the company’s internal audit.
 The Board regularly receives internal audit and financial audit reports as well as a status update at least once a year on the strategic risks and continuity threats relating to the company’s operations and their management and realisation.

 9.2.2 Line management and other organisation

-9.3 Arrangement of control and risk management related to the financial reporting process
+9.3 Arrangement of internal control and risk management related to the financial reporting process

 The internal control systems relating to the financial reporting process are part of a more extensive overall system of Fingrid’s internal control.